-- Backhauling costs money: MPLS is expensive and it’s the transport on which network-centric security is built.
-As user traffic is backhauled through a data centre over MPLS, then directed out to the cloud via the site-to-site VPN, then back, the enterprise is hit twice as hard as it was when traffic went straight to the data centre.
-As more and more traffic becomes destined for cloud, this cost will continue to escalate, spreading IT‘s already limited resources ever thinner and restricting the enterprise’s ability to scale.
+- Backhauling costs money: MPLS is expensive and it's the transport on which network-centric security is built.
+As user traffic is backhauled through a data center over MPLS, then directed out to the cloud via the site-to-site VPN, then back, the enterprise is hit twice as hard as it was when traffic went straight to the data center.
+As more and more traffic becomes destined for cloud, this cost will continue to escalate, spreading IT‘s already limited resources ever thinner and restricting the enterprise's ability to scale.

 As hybrid cloud adoption continues to climb, more and more IT teams will find themselves facing the challenge of properly securing this complex new environment.

 While VPNs have been widely used to secure data center applications, organisations must now configure additional site-to-site VPNs to connect users securely to apps in the cloud.